Tuesday AM Forecast: tropical moisture moving away, triple digits to rule

 Watch live news HERE.

 The Tropics: Tropical Depression Nine formed on Monday.
-It will bring coastal flooding, winds over 40mph and rainfall of 3-5 inches across portions of south Texas through Tuesday.
+Now Harold, it will bring coastal flooding, winds over 40mph and rainfall of 3-5 inches across portions of south Texas through Tuesday.
 Mountainous areas of northern Mexico could have mudslides.
 The storm will dissipate over land by the middle of the week.
 SEE THE LATEST TRACK IN OUR HURRICANE CENTER.

 Tropical Storm Franklin is churning west across the eastern Caribbean Sea at 4mph with maximum sustained winds of 50mph.
 The storm is expected to make a sharp turn north on Tuesday with some strengthening possible.
 Franklin will bring heavy rain across Puerto Rico, Hispaniola, Haiti and the Dominican Republic causing flash flooding and mudslides.
 After that, it will turn northeast across the southwest Atlantic Ocean and possibly reach hurricane strength.